 This isn’t the timeline of events my family knows.
 I needed time to process the information and find out what was next before I confirmed to them that this was cancer.
 I pretty much knew the minute I found it that it was a problem.
 I had 6 weeks to think about it already and think about the decisions I’d be making, so a cancer diagnosis wasn’t going to throw me too far.
 That said, I still needed to mentally prepare myself for my family’s reactions to the actual results.

 The call with the results came just as I was huffing and puffing my way up the boat ramp at Lake Crescent – while thinking I needed to start getting some decent exercise again – and the nurse says the biopsy was positive.
 I have abnormal cells in both my breast mass and my lymph nodes.
 It is Invasive Ductile Carcinoma… I also knew the basic process of what was next – meet with surgeons and oncologists and find out the treatment plan.
 She says my care nurse will call me with the meeting details.
-Chelsea calls about 10 minutes later and the appointments get scheduled.
+Surgery Nurse calls about 10 minutes later and the appointments get scheduled.